bbenchoff/bbenchoff.github.io/pages/IsoTherm.md

 ### One chip does all the work

 The problem is that I need to read small (+/- 50mV) voltages with a microcontroller, and these inputs need to be isolated.
-There is a chip that does this, the [Texas Instruments AMC3336](https://www.ti.com/product/AMC3336) and related chips like the AC3306M05 (+/- 50mV), and AMC3305M25 (+/- 250mV).
+There is a chip that does this, the [Texas Instruments AMC3336](https://www.ti.com/product/AMC3336) and related chips like the AMC3306M05 (+/- 50mV), and AMC3305M25 (+/- 250mV).
 These chips are isolated delta-sigma (ΔΣ) DACs.
 They all operate with a single power supply of 3.3V, and they will read the microvolt voltages needed for thermocouple measurement.

+The specs for these chips is great, especially on the  AMC3306M05. single 3.3V supply will allow me to read a single thermocouple input, +/- 50mV, at about 16 bits of resolution.
+It has 1200V of isolation.
+The only problem is that it's a ΔΣ DAC, so I need to figure out how to read that.

+### Operation and reading of a ΔΣ DAC

+A ΔΣ DAC is simple to describe -- feed it a square wave, and it will give you another square wave at half the frequency, the duty cycle of which is proportional to the voltage on the input.
+Here's what it looks like on an oscilloscope, clock input on top, signal on bottom:

 ![AMC signals on an oscilloscope](/images/DS1Z_QuickPrint3.png)

+The ideal tool for this is the RP2040, also known as the Raspberry Pi microcontroller.
+The RP2040 has a PIO module that can toggle and read GPIOs __very fast__.
+Think of it as the microcontroller version of the [BeagleBone PRU](https://www.beagleboard.org/projects/pru).

+Each of the two PIOs on the RP2040 has four State Machines (SM), a "sub-processor", with a handful of registers (four, actually, x, y, and an input and output shift register) and runs a handful of instructions (read, write, shift in, jump, and decrement).
+The input and and output shift registers are 32 bits wide, meaning if you want to read a ΔΣ DAC, you can only read 32 points before shifting that data out to the main processor via DMA.

 ![A graphic explination of what the PIO code is doing](/images/PIOGraphic.png)